Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-V-AA.md

 region: "Mondstadt"
 tier: "5-Star"
 element: "Anemo"
+affiliation: City of Mondstadt
-artifact: ""
+artifact: "ViridescentVenerer"
-weapon: "Elegy for the end"
+weapon: "ElegyEnd"

 ---

+He is a free-spirited, wine-loving bard in Mondstadt and the current mortal vessel of Barbatos, the Anemo Archon.